Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Set-AzLoadBalancer.md

   - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
   - `[FrontendIPConfigurationId <String>]`: Resource ID.
   - `[FrontendPort <Int32?>]`: The port for the external endpoint.
 Port numbers for each rule must be unique within the Load Balancer.
 Acceptable values range from 1 to 65534.
-  - `[IdleTimeoutInMinute <Int32?>]`: The timeout for the TCP idle connection.
+  - `[IdleTimeoutInMinutes <Int32?>]`: The timeout for the TCP idle connection.
 The value can be set between 4 and 30 minutes.
 The default value is 4 minutes.
 This element is only used when the protocol is set to TCP.
   - `[LoadBalancerBackendAddressPool <IBackendAddressPool[]>]`: The reference of LoadBalancerBackendAddressPool resource.
   - `[LoadBalancerInboundNatRule <IInboundNatRule[]>]`: A list of references of LoadBalancerInboundNatRules.
   - `[Name <String>]`: Gets name of the resource that is unique within a resource group.
 This name can be used to access the resource.